joh33-wmko/wmko-kpub/README.md

 $ kpub-delete --help
 usage: kpub-delete [-h] [-f dbfile] bibcode [bibcode ...]

-Deletes a paper from the Kepler/K2 publication list.
+Deletes a paper from the publication list.

 positional arguments:
   bibcode     ADS bibcode that identifies the publication.

 optional arguments:
   -h, --help  show this help message and exit
-  -f dbfile   Location of the Kepler/K2 publication list db.
-Defaults to
+  -f dbfile   Location of the publication db.
+Defaults to ~/.kpub.db.
-              ~/.kpub.db.
 ```

 *kpub-import*